bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 Passing `chunk` as `null` signals the end of the stream (EOF) and behaves the same as `readable.push(null)`, after which no more data can be written.
 The EOF signal is put at the end of the buffer and any buffered data will still be flushed.

 The `readable.unshift()` method pushes a chunk of data back into the internal buffer.
-This is useful in certain situations where a stream is being consumed by code that needs to “un-consume” some amount of data that it has optimistically pulled out of the source, so that the data can be passed on to some other party.
+This is useful in certain situations where a stream is being consumed by code that needs to "un-consume” some amount of data that it has optimistically pulled out of the source, so that the data can be passed on to some other party.

 The `stream.unshift(chunk)` method cannot be called after the [`'end'`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#stream_event-end) event has been emitted or a runtime error will be thrown.